Select a name to read bio:

-Mark Kidd, Ensemble Member of Roadside Theater, develops and manages the company's web and media outreach and collaborates with Roadside staff on project legacy, including documentation, artistic initiatives, and project administration.
+Mark W. Kidd, Ensemble Member of Roadside Theater, collaborates with Roadside staff on project legacy, including documentation, artistic initiatives, and project administration.
 He regularly conducts community radio and low-cost media workshops and produced a community cultural development residency with the tri-county Virginia nonprofit, Mountain Empire Older Citizens.
-He represents Appalshop in the Central Appalachian Regional Network, a group of diverse organizations working to identify and advance policy important to its five-state region.
+He represents Appalshop in the Central Appalachian Regional Network, a group of diverse organizations working to identify and advance policy important to its six-state region.
 Mark serves on the boards of Appalshop and the Letcher County Community Foundation.

 Kirby is a long time WMMT staff member and producer.
 He had performed traditional Appalachian music and stories for 20 years before coming to WMMT in 1990.
 He has been involved in extensive documentation and recording of older musicians and done considerable work with traditional music in schools, both in Appalachia and in other parts of the country.
 In addition to his radio duties, he was music director of Appalshop’s Seedtime on the Cumberland Festival for three years.
 In 1989, he produced Lakutshon’ Ilanga: Mucis is a Healer, a 13-hour radio series on music in South Africa distributed nationally, and in 1997, he produced Seedtime on the Cumberland, a 13-part series of music from the annual festival, redistributed nationally in 2001.
 He has produced recordings for Appalshop’s June Appal record label, including recordings of National Heritage Award winners Lily May Ledford and Wade Mainer.
 For 10 years, he served as station manager for WMMT.
 His latest production work is A Fiddle Runs Through It, a radio series profiling the young musicians carrying on Appalachia’s music traditions and the older musicians they learned from.
 The series aired on more than 130 public radio stations.
 He has also produced Live at Appalshop, featuring music and short profiles of artists who have appeared live on the Appalshop Theater stage.